alex-bellon/wikipedia/README.md

 - [Stocker character](https://en.wikipedia.org/wiki/Stock_character) - stereotypical fictional person or type of person in a work of art such as a novel, play, or a film whom audiences recognize from frequent recurrences in a particular literary tradition.
 - [Sword and planet](https://en.wikipedia.org/wiki/Sword_and_planet) - a subgenre of science fantasy that features rousing adventure stories set on other planets, and usually featuring humans as protagonists.
 The name derives from the heroes of the genre engaging their adversaries in hand-to-hand combat primarily with simple melée weapons such as swords, even in a setting that often has advanced technology.

+### Books & Literature
+- [A True Story](https://en.wikipedia.org/wiki/A_True_Story) - a long novella or short novel written in the second century AD by the Greek author Lucian of Samosata.
+The novel is a satire of outlandish tales that had been reported in ancient sources, particularly those that presented fantastic or mythical events as if they were true.
+It is Lucian's best-known work.
+It is the earliest known work of fiction to include travel to outer space, alien lifeforms, and interplanetary warfare.
+It has been described as "the first known text that could be called science fiction".
+- [Literary nonsense](https://en.wikipedia.org/wiki/Literary_nonsense) - a broad categorization of literature that balances elements that make sense with some that do not, with the effect of subverting language conventions or logical reasoning.

 ### Comics
 - [Glossary of comics terminology](https://en.wikipedia.org/wiki/Glossary_of_comics_terminology)
 - [The Lexicon of Comicana](https://en.wikipedia.org/wiki/The_Lexicon_of_Comicana) - a 1980 book by the American cartoonist Mort Walker.
 It was intended as a tongue-in-cheek look at the devices used by cartoonists.
 In it, Walker invented an international set of symbols called symbolia after researching cartoons around the world.